 Transfer credit for courses taken at other schools over the summer, while studying abroad, or during a leave of absence may help to satisfy Carnegie Mellon University course requirements and count toward graduation.
 It is a good idea to determine how credit will count towards your degree before spending time and money on a course.
+For more information about transfer credits, visit the University Policies website.

 Transfer credit is only accepted for courses taken at accredited institutions from which an official transcript is received.
 Transfer credits must meet the academic requirements of the program in which the student is enrolled and may not exceed the maximum number of transferrable units, per the program’s academic requirements.
 Courses accepted for credit must have been taken for a letter grade and students must have earned a C (2.00) or above in the transferred course, however, transfer credits will only record the units/credits earned, not the grade, unless the course is taken at one of the Cross-Registration (PCHE) affiliates.
 Carnegie Mellon does not award course credit for prior experience such as service in the armed forces, paid or unpaid employment, or other “real world” learning experiences or demonstrated competency.